mecid/mecid.github.io/_posts/2023-06-20-mastering-scrollview-in-swiftui-target-behavior.md

 }
 ```

-As you can see in the example above, we define the CustomScrollTargetBehavior type conforming to the ScrollTargetBehavior protocol.
-It needs to implement the only required function called updateTarget.
-The updateTarget function has two parameters target and context.
+As you can see in the example above, we define the *CustomScrollTargetBehavior* type conforming to the *ScrollTargetBehavior* protocol.
+It needs to implement the only required function called *updateTarget*.
+The *updateTarget* function has two parameters *target* and *context*.

 ```swift
 struct ContentView: View {